K7CTC/LMODEM/README.md

 LMODEM then checks for a "partial" file in the current working directory.
 Partial files are stored in [prettyprinted](https://en.wikipedia.org/wiki/Prettyprint) [JSON](https://en.wikipedia.org/wiki/JSON) format and have the .json extension appended to the file name.
 So a partial file for example.csv would habe the name of example.csv.json.
 Partial files contain received blocks in key:value pairs where block index number is the key and the hexadecimal block is the value.
 Partial files also contain the secure hash hex digest of the source file.

 If a partial file is found, it is parsed.
 All available block data as well as secure hash hex digest are placed in the "received blocks" dictionary (initialized earlier).
+Once the data has been transferred from disk to memory, the partial file is deleted from the file system.

 LMODEM then determines whether to resume a partial transfer or start fresh.
-This is accomplished by comparing the secure has hex digest from the partial file against the incoming file.
-If a match occurs, the transfer is resumed.
-If a match does not occur, a new
+This is accomplished by comparing the secure has hex digest obatined from the partial file against the incoming file tranfer details.

-## Operating Principles

-The sending station takes a file (in the current working directory) as input.
-The protocol performs some quick checks on the file first.
-It checks that the file exists.
-It gets the file size (on disk).
-It checks that the filename does not exceed 32 characters.
-It generates a secure has for the file with a message digest size of 32 bytes.
-The file is then compressed (in memory) using LZMA.
-The compressed file undergoes binary to text encoding using the Base85 encoding scheme.
-Base85 is more efficient than Base64 and maintains compatibility with LoRa.
-LMODEM then checks that the compressed and encoded file does not exceed 32kb.
-32kb is the maximum over-the-air file size.
-The file is then encoded in hexadecimal.
-The file is then divided into 128 byte blocks (with any remainder in the final block).
-The block numbers (zero padded) are then prefixed to the blocks themselves, thus creating the packets that will be sent over the air.
-The sending station is now ready to present the file to the receiving station.

-Once a basic handshake is performed, both the sending and receiving stations are "synchronized" and the sending station sends the file transfer details packet.
-This packet consists of:

-* Filename
-* Size on disk (in bytes)
-* Size over the air (in bytes)
-* Block count
-* Secure hash

-The receiving station processes the file transfer details packet as follows:

-* It displays the file transfer details to the user.
-* It checks to see if the incoming file already exists.
-    - If so, it compares the secure hash to see if the file is a duplicate.
-        + If so, it tells the sending station that the file is a dupe and the transfer is aborted.
-        + If not, the user and the sending station is informed that a file with the same name exists.
-* It checks if a partial file exists.
-If so, it is transferred from disk to memory.
-* It checks the secure hash (stored in the partial file) against the incoming file.
-    - If the hash matches, the file transfer is resumed.
-        + Missing blocks are enumerated and requested from the sending station.
-    - If the hash does not match, the partial file is purged from memory and the transfer begins.

-The sending station is therefore requested to send all or a subset of file blocks.
-When this task is completed, the sending station notifies the receiving station that all requested blocks have been sent.

-The receiving station checks for any missing blocks.
-If there are missing blocks, the secure hash of the incoming file is appended and a partial file is written to disk.
-The users on both ends are instructed to try again.
-It is suggested that a more robust LMODEM mode is selected.

-If there are no missing blocks.
-The receiving station reconstitues the file:
+#### If a match occurs, request missing blocks.

+LMODEM compiles a list of missing block numbers by searching the "received blocks" dictionary for empty values.
+When an empty value is found the block index number (key) is retrieved and added to a pipe delimeted string.

+The string is then trimmed (from the right) based on the maximum request length (in charactes/bytes) for the chosen mode.
+The maximum request length aligns closely with the packet size for the mode.
+This is done so that the WDT is not triggered during transmit.
+NOTE: This trimming operation limits the number of blocks that can be requested for the transfer operation.
+For modes 1-3 the maximum request length is 127 bytes (or characters) which equates to 32 blocks.
+For mode 4, the maximum request length is 63 bytes which equates to 16 blocks.
+For mode 5, the maximum request length is 31 bytes which equates to 8 blocks.
+If the maximum request length is not exceeded, all missing blocks are requested.

+Next, LMODEM calculates the number of received blocks and prepends this value the missing block numbers string.
+This string now represents the "block request details" and is transmitted to the sending station for processing.
+Requested blocks are then received and added to the "received blocks" dictionary.
+Rinse and repeat as necessary.

+#### If a match does not occur, request all blocks. (start new transfer)

+LMODEM purges all existing data from the "received blocks" dictionary.
+The dictionary is then initialized by pre-populating keys (block index numbers) with empty values based on the block count from the file transfer details.
+To start a new transfer, a special "block request details" packet is formed containing "000000" then transmitted to the sending station for processing.
+When the sending station sees that 0 blocks have been received, it knows to send all blocks.

+NOTE: The sending station only reads the first three characters (the received block count) and discards the remaining three characters.
+LoRa struggles with extremely short packet sizes, so this is a special case where the packet is padded with extra zeros to improve the odds of reception and proper decoding.

+One of two conditions will cause LMODEM to stop listening for additional file block packets:

+1. An "end of transmission" packet is received.
+2. The LoStik watchdog timer time-out is triggered five times.

+At this point the received blocks are processed.
+LMODEM counts the number of received blocks and compares it to the block count from the incoming file transfer details.

+#### If all blocks have been received, process file.

-* The hexadecimal encoded blocks are sequentially concatenated into a single blob.
+1. All hexadecimal block values from the "received blocks" dictionary are concatenated back into a contiguous blob (string).
-* The blob is decoded from hexadecimal back into Base85 encoded ASCII bytes.
-* The blob is converted from Base85 back into binary.
-* The binary blob is then decompressed (using LZMA).
+2. Hexadecimal string is converted to base85.
+3. Attempt text to binary conversion from base85.
+Exit upon error.
+4. Decompress file (LZMA).
-* The decompressed binary is then written to disk (using the file name provided in the file transfer details).
+5. Write file to disk (using file name from transfer details).
-* The file on disk is then hashed using BLAKE2b.
-* The secure hashes are compared to guarantee file integrity.
+6. Generate secure hash hex digest of received file as it resides in the file system.
+7. Compare the secure hash hex digest from the file transfer details against that of the received file.
-* If the integrity check fails, the file is removed from disk.
+    1. If the secure hash hex digests do not match, the received file is deleted.
+LMODEM will exit with an error.
+    2. If the secure hash hex digests do match, the transfer is complete and LMODEM exits gracefully.

+#### If some blocks are missing, process partial file.

+LMODEM appends the expected secure hash hex digest from the file transfer details to the received blocks dictionary.
+The dictionary is then converted into prettyprinted json and written to disk.
+The .json file name extension is used to denote a partial file.

 ## Appendix